chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

 2. NLP
 Focus on SpaCy, one of the most commonly used tool in NLP
    - SpaCy
-   - SpaCy++ (lol, too lazy to write them down...)
+   - SpaCy++

-3. DL (on-progress - still not finished with case studies...)
+3. DL
 Focus on LSTM, CNN, Transformers
    - Classification
    - Generation
    - Case studies
+      - NER
+      - QA
+      - Summarization
+      - Coreference resolution

-4. Huggingface (on-progress)
+4. Huggingface
 Learning a friendly-to-use pretrained framework
    - Introduction to Huggingface
-   - Case studies on summarization, question answering, multi-task learning
+   - Case studies on summarization, question answering, etc.